-DTA can deny your SNAP application —or cut your benefits off —if you had to meet the work registration rules (See Are there work rules for SNAP? ) and you voluntarily quit a job without a good reason.
-106 C.M.R §362.310(B)
+DTA can deny your SNAP application if you are not exempt from the "voluntary quit" rules (see Are there work rules for SNAP?) and you voluntarily quit a job without a good reason.
+106 C.M.R. § 362.310(B)

 The voluntary quit rule may apply to you if:

-- you are subject to the work registration rules (See Are there work rules for SNAP? ),
+- you are not exempt from the voluntary quit rules (see Are there work rules for SNAP? ),

 - you quit a job where you were working 30 or more hours a week,

 - you did not have a good reason for quitting or reducing work hours, (see What is considered a “good cause” reason if I quit my job?) and

 - you are applying for SNAP within 60 days of quitting,

 Quitting a job before applying for SNAP

 If you are the head of household and you voluntarily quit a job within the 60 days before you applied for SNAP with no good reason, DTA’s SNAP rules say that your entire household cannot get SNAP benefits for three months.
-106 C.M.R.§367.800.
-This sanction or punishment on the entire household is more severe than is allowed under the federal SNAP rules.
-Contact MLRI if your SNAP is denied due to voluntary quit.
+106 C.M.R. § 367.800

 The disqualification penalties increase the second and third times the applicant quits a job without good cause.